Train

 • EIM analysed the implementation of NIS2, RCE, and the Cyber Resilience Act for its members.

-• EIM conducted a benchmarking survey on “Safety Procedures for Terrorist Incidents on High-Speed Trains” at the request of Infrabel.
+• EIM conducted a benchmarking survey on “Safety Procedures for Terrorist Incidents on High-Speed Trains” at the request of a member.

-• EIM, CER, and UNIFE established a joint Cybersecurity Group in mid-2024 to coordinate sector responses to cybersecurity legislation.
+• EIM, CER, and UNIFE cooperate in a joint Cybersecurity Group to coordinate sector responses to cybersecurity legislation.
 The joint Cybersecurity Group identified key cybersecurity challenges affecting IMs.

 • EIM participated in the ERA and ENISA Cybersecurity Conference to exchange expertise on cyber threats in rail.